Walk - Church Ope Cove

 The rocks at the top of the cliffs are the Purbeck Beds, from the Lulworth Foundation (see the Lulworth Cove & the Fossil Forest Walk), with a band of harder Portland Stone below them.
 These rocks mark a gradual change in the environment in which they were laid down, from deep seas to coastal swamps.
 This happened while sea levels were falling at the end of the Jurassic geological Period, between 147 and 142 million years ago.
 As the sea got shallower, the sediments that made up these rocks were laid down in warm seawater, and like the rest of Dorset's Jurassic Coast they are full of fossils, including plants such as the fossilised tree outside the Portland Heights Hotel on Priory Road.
 If you examine some of the limestone blocks scattered around Portland, you will find that many of them contain shells and ammonites.
 All these rocks were formed in horizontal strata, or layers, but Earth movements caused by the continents of Africa and Europe colliding during a mountain-building period, known as the Alpine Orogeny, tilted Portland's plateau around 30 million years ago, resulting in its distinctive wedge shape.

-- At Durdle Pier, about three quarters of a mile further on, there is a crane once used to load Portland stone onto waiting ships.
-From a small stone quarryman's hut the path heads steadily uphill to the left, to join the former track of the old railway.
+- At Durdle Pier, about three-quarters of a mile further on, a wooden crane once stood at the water’s edge and was used to load Portland stone onto waiting ships.
+Sadly, the crane was washed away from the edge during storms in 2016.
+From a small stone quarryman's hut, the path heads steadily uphill to the left, to join the former track of the old railway.
 Turn right up here to carry on along the track for another half mile or so, to where a rusty post marks another path heading uphill.

 Durdle Pier was built in the eighteenth century for loading quarried stone onto ships.
 It is said that the Portland stone used by architect Sir Christopher Wren to rebuild London after the Great Fire of 1666 was loaded onto the ships here.
-Like the red crane further south (see the Portland Bill Walk), the derrick on the pier was later used by fishermen for lifting boats into the water, after the quarries closed.
+Like the red crane further south (see the Portland Bill Walk), the derrick crane that sat here was later used by fishermen for lifting boats into the water, after the quarries closed.

-- Turn left onto this path and follow it up through the undercliffs, finally climbing through trees to the road at the top of the cliffs.
+- Turn left onto this path and follow it up through the undercliffs, finally climbing through trees to the road at the top of the cliffs passing through a wooden gate.
+The ornate tall monuments that you can see here, are Victorian drainage ventilators.

-- Reaching the road by the Young Offender Institution, turn left.
-When the road swings around to the right, a little way beyond, carry on along the path ahead, past the car park and onwards along the top of the cliffs above Durdle Pier.
+- Reaching the road by the Young Offender Institution, walk along the Road to the south for a short while and follow the road around the corner to the right.
+This is a short diversion from the original route due to a short section of unstable clifftop.
+Keep following the road for around 20 yards until you reach the main entrance to the Prison on the right.
+Directly opposite the main Prison Gate, is the ‘Governor’s Garden’.
+The diverted route takes you through the main gate to the ‘Governor’s Garden’ and descend a couple of steps to follow a diagonal path that leads South Easterly.
+Continue along the path passing the Bowling Green on your Right.
+Head for the South East corner of the garden wall and exit out toward the top of the cliffs above Durdle Pier.
 Passing around the edge of Yeolands Quarry, bear left around Silklake Quarries beyond it to rejoin the Coast Path.
 Ignore the path to the right a little further on, following the Coast Path back to Rufus Castle.
-From here go through the archway and up Church Ope Lane to the main road, turning left here to return to the car park at the start of the walk.
+From here go through the archway and up Church Ope Lane to the main road, perhaps taking time to visit the enchanting Portland Museum.
+Turn left here to return to the car park at the start of the walk.

 The Young Offender Institution started life as HM Prison Portland The Grove in 1848, when convicts working in the Grove quarries built their own cells (see the Portland Plateau Walk).
 Today it is a rehabilitation centre for prisoners aged 18-21.